 All-cause early neonatal sepsis defined as starting at < 7 days of birth.
 Cases will be identified from national data sources, a sample of which will be reviewed by a blinded adjudication panel.
 Early neonatal sepsis will be defined as:

-- A positive culture of a pathogenic bacteria from blood or cerebrospinal fluid taken at <7 days of birth, or - Negative/ unknown culture status with ≥3 agreed clinical signs or symptoms (see list below), for which intravenous antibiotics are given for ≥5 days, starting within 7 days of birth.
+- A positive culture of a pathogenic bacteria from blood or cerebrospinal fluid taken at days of birth, or - Death <7 days if infection or sepsis was recorded on the death certificate, or - Negative/ unknown culture status with ≥3 agreed clinical signs or symptoms (see list below), for which intravenous antibiotics are given for ≥5 days, starting within 7 days of birth.

-Note: If the infant died, was discharged, or transferred prior to the completion of 5 days of intravenous antibiotics, the infant would still be classed as having sepsis if the intention was to treat for 5 or more days.
+Note: If the infant was discharged, or transferred prior to the completion of 5 days of intravenous antibiotics, the infant would still be classed as having sepsis if the intention was to treat for 5 or more days.